THE BIKE EXPERIENCE USA

 Minimum Presence: At any given time, there will be at least three volunteers at both the catch and release zones to maintain safety and support.

-Phase 2(B) Course Riding Phase - Safety Instructor
+Phase 2(B) Course Riding Phase - Safety Assistant

 Objective: